MeetPlan/MeetPlanDocker/INSTALLATION_en.md

 ![image](https://user-images.githubusercontent.com/52399966/167491468-95c9a6ab-3005-4ba2-864b-1f539827852b.png)

 Once you are satisfied with your config, click "create machine".
 It should prompt you to save the password.
-Save it somewhere, but you probably won't need it.
+Save it somewhere, you will need it.
 Wait for the machine to build and afterwards, you should be able to connect to the virtual machine by SSH software.

 Do you remember the key we downloaded from part 3.2.1.?
 This tutorial is written on Linux, so now you'll have to do the following.
 Open the terminal within the folder in which the downloaded key is.
 Do `chmod 400 <your key filename>`.
 Afterwards, you should be able to connect to the server using `SSH`.
 Do `ssh -i <your key filename> user@<ip address to the server>`.
 You should accept everything, and afterwards, when you see the following on your screen (or something similar), you know you are in the server.
 ```sh